-Benedict Cumberbatch To Play Thomas Edison Original Artwork For Charity Auction
+Benedict Cumberbatch To Play Thomas Edison, Original Artwork For Charity Auction

-Benedict Cumberbatch’s new movie, The Current War, is this week being filmed at the Pavilion Gardens in Brighton, which are currently awash with actors and extras wearing period costumes for the story of the rivalry between inventors George Westinghouse and Thomas Edison in their race to invent a marketable electricity system.
+Benedict Cumberbatch’s new movie, The Current War, is this week being filmed at the Pavilion Gardens in Brighton, which is currently awash with actors and extras wearing period costumes for the story of the rivalry between inventors George Westinghouse and Thomas Edison in their race to invent a marketable electricity system.

 The Brighton and Hove News reports that the movie is set in the late 1800s and the Pavilion Gardens represents the Chicago World Fair, which became their battleground as they fought to win the contract for lighting the fairground at night.

-Walked past the filming of 'The Current War' starring Benedict Cumberbatch in Brighton Pavilion Gdns.
-The victorian costumes were ???????????? pic.twitter.com/sYgELvWecq
+Walked past the filming of ‘The Current War’ starring Benedict Cumberbatch in Brighton Pavilion Gdns.
+The victorian costumes were???????????? pic.twitter.com/sYgELvWecq

 — Helen (@HelenElizaBee) February 2, 2017

 Whether Cumberbatch will make an appearance at this filming location is not known at this point, but star spotters have seen a zebra and a llama being led onto the set.
-Cumberbatch plays Thomas Edison, the American inventor, while his rival George Washington is played by Michael Shannon.
+Cumberbatch plays Thomas Edison, the American inventor, while his rival George Westinghouse is played by Michael Shannon.
 Other British actors in The Current War include Tom Holland, Nicholas Hoult, Matthew MacFadyen and Katherine Waterston.
 The film is being produced by the Weinstein Company, who have great expectations for the success of the film.

 “Edison and Westinghouse’s rivalry is the ultimate tale of competition driving ingenuity.
 Theirs was a battle of intellect, a race of creativity and technological innovation that we see echoed in the self-made inventors dominating spaces like Silicon Valley.
 We’re thrilled to start filming and to share this historical rivalry with audiences everywhere.”